caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 Let me start with my current stance on the coronavirus.

-As it's the case for many more people, the virus attacked in a particular bad timing, for me.
+As it's the case for many more people, the timing of the virus attack was particularly bad.
 [Last December](https://twitter.com/caroso1222/status/1197380913593647105) I was offered to join the Kindle team at Amazon as a Software Engineer.
 I was supposed to start in May and join their offices in Madrid.
-I decided to sell everything (my appartment included) while I waited for my residence and work permit.
+I decided to sell everything (my apartment included) while I waited for my residence and work permit.
 I also gave a 2-week notice to my company as I was going to use the remaining time to prepare for the move.

 Needless to say, none of that will happen short-term except for me leaving my stable job.
 I'll need to live for the next weeks in my *almost empty* place, working a few hours a week doing side contract work and hoping Spain (and Colombia) recovers from this sooner rather than later.